 - Unstable crown The problem is breakage in a major fork at the base of the crown.
 It can be prevented by shortening a competing leader, and by resisting the temptation to prune up to a fork.

 This remains under trial, but the best bet currently is to aim for a final crop of 200 trees per hectare, i.e. 7 to 8 metres apart.
 Plant 800 to 1000 per hectare in rows, or in groups at final spacing, and thin progressively before the crowns interact.
 On good sites, silvilcultural work is normally completed by 8 to 10 years, and a rotation of about 35 years can be expected.

 Photographs reproduced from the February 1997, and February 2002 issues of the New Zealand Tree Grower.

 The Acacia Melanoxylon Interest Group is an action group within the Farm Forestry Association, and is the main source of information for blackwood growers.
 Members include growers, researchers, nurserymen, and commercial users.
 All blackwood growers who want access to up to date information on silviculture and marketing are strongly encouraged to join.
 We publish a newsletter twice yearly, and hold a major national field day each year.
-Annual subscription is $15.
-For membership information click here or contact the NZ Farm Forestry Association National Office, PO Box 1122, Wellington.
+For membership information contact the NZ Farm Forestry Association National Office, PO Box 10349, the Terrace, Wellington.